Last Updated on

 If you have a little bit more cash to upgrade your buy, the Fix Series presents a few more features, and these sights are under the Trophy Ridge umbrella.
 These sights cost less than $100, have micro adjustments, and tool-less adjustments.
 It might be worth the few bucks more – check out our review on the Fix Series to decide for yourself.

 But, it’s hard to find cheap scopes that are worth recommending to others, so we’ll throw in an upgrade in terms of costs.
 The TRUGLO Carbon Hybrid Micro stays under the $100 price range.
 It has a longer list of advanced features, and you could consider it a very nice first-time buy.
 What are the extra features?
-You will need to read our review to find out.
+You will need to read our review on the hybrid to find out.

 Trophy Ridge is a known brand to many bow shooters.
 While many of their bow sights are priced around and well above $100, the Joker comes in to fill the gap for those who just want to pay for simplicity and effectiveness without the bells and whistles that drive up cost.